sameer/purisa.me/content/blog/usb_c_soldering_iron/index.md

 Standard shipping on the Pine64 Store is $11.99 USD so I thought it might arrive quickly.
 Little did I know that it would take four months :upside_down_face:.

 The tracking info showed that the package was redirected multiple times in Shenzhen.
-I was mildly concerned but chalked it up to a combination of COVID-19 conditions and increased volume.
+I was mildly concerned but chalked it up to a combination of COVID-19 conditions and increased shipping volume.
-However at the two month mark, I was left with the dreaded text `2021-06-10 19:00 United States, overseas import cancellation`.
-Shortly after that the tracking number actually expired and there were no more updates.
+However, after three months, the tracking number expired and the last update was `2021-06-10 19:00 United States, overseas import cancellation`.
-I can only conclude that it got lost at customs.
+It probably got lost at customs.

-I reached out to The Pine64 team and they were kind enough to send me a second one.
+I reached out to the Pine64 team and they were kind enough to send me a second one.
 To their credit, this package took only 20 days to arrive.
 The box was a bit roughed up but the Pinecil was perfectly fine.

 ## Review